Road signs in Poland: Vertical signs

 The most used size of road signs in Poland, defined in Regulation as medium, is in case of circular with diameter of 80 cm; in case of triangular the length of one of edges has 90 cm; in case of square or rectangular one of square edges or shorter edge of rectangle has 60 cm.

 Dimensions of directional signs are depending on size of letters, type and size of symbols and also by length and number of locality names.

 To provide proper visibility and readability of road signs, the faces are made with reflective materials.
 Type of used material is dependent on road category.

 Warning signs

 Prohibitory signs

-To eliminate some of vehicle types from entering a specific road, two or exceptionally three symbols can be put on the sign, e.g.:
+To eliminate some of the vehicle types from entering a specific road, two or exceptionally three symbols can be put on the sign, e.g.:

 Mandatory signs

 Combined signs C-13 and C-16 mean a way that is designated only for pedestrians and bicycles.
 Below are possible variants of the sign: